bi3mer/match-three/README.md

 Assets found on [itch.io](https://devilsworkshop.itch.io/match-3-free-2d-sprites-game-art-and-ui) under CC 4.0.

+## Bugs

+- Two pieces of the same kind can stack on top of each other and break the game.

 ## Website

 Game can be played on index.html.
 This comes with the [dist](./dist) folder---